 Finding new clients is challenging for many psychotherapists.
 CAP helps members promote their services to potential clients through the “Find A Therapist” service.
 Member profiles showcase each therapist’s unique specialties, services, and business details.
 Members can add images and a short, introductory video to further personalize their service.
 CAP actively promotes the membership directory to people searching for mental health services.
 Prospects can search the directory by location, specialty, and service.

-Carol O’Dowd, President
+Carol O’Dowd, Past President

 Carol introduces the Colorado Association of Psychotherapists.